madeso/euphoria/libs/readme.md

 ### core
 contains core functionality like math and other things that doesn't require external libraries that can't be embedded

-### duk
-a ducktape wrapper so scriping in the engine can be done

 ### file_types
 file definitions(gaf), for sharing between projects